 There are a few ways to invest in your self-worth.
 Spend more time with friends and family that encourage your growth.
 Seek out a mentor at work who can help you set and stick to career goals.
 And consider talking to a therapist.
 There’s no shame in getting help from a professional, and it can lead to some amazing changes in your life.

 Is college worth the cost?
 Studies show that people with a four-year degree dramatically out-earn people without one.
 If you’re considering a career change or advancement, you might need a bachelor’s degree, additional certification, or an advanced degree.
 In these cases, investing in more education will have a direct impact on your career.

 Even if more schooling isn’t in the cards for you, it’s still important to continue to learn at every stage in your life.
 Make time to read, keep up with current events, and pick up new skills.
 As you get older, continuous learning keeps your skills fresh at work and helps you establish yourself as an expert in your field.
-Learning new things is good for your career, self-esteem, and soul.
+Learning new things is good for your career, your self-esteem, and your soul.

 Invest in Experiences

 Studies show that spending money on experiences makes you happier than spending it on things.
 So set aside some of your paycheck for vacations, classes, hobbies, and visits to far-flung old friends.

 Buying new stuff makes you happy for a short time, but experiences help you grow, strengthen your bond with other people, and provide fond memories to look back on.

 Invest in Relationships

 As we get older, we tend to focus our energy on fewer, deeper friendships.
 Part of this has to do with where we are in life — which could mean more commitments to home, work, and family and less time for casual hangouts.
 But when you have people in your life that you love, make sure that you give them the attention and care they deserve.